pkolyvas/terraform-autobuilder/README.md

 # Terraform Autobuilder

-This is a simple Vagrant file and some scripts to setup a disposable environment to assist in testing, validating and/or debugging new features of Terraform and or testing branches of Terraform as part of merging pull requests or evaluating specific contributions.
+This is a simple Vagrant file and some scripts to setup a disposable environment to assist in testing, validating and/or debugging new features of Terraform.
+It can also help with testing branches of Terraform as part of merging pull requests or evaluating specific contributions.

 ## Requirements
 - Vagrant (and virtualbox or similar)